Updated: Sep 12

 If you still REALLY need something green to drink this St Paddy’s Day, then this is the drink for you.
 The Shamrocked Cocktail combines Irish Whiskey and Irish Cream with the green Midori Melon Liqueur, for a fun, easy-drinking cocktail that wonderfully balances bitter and sweet.

 1.5 oz Midori Liqueur 1 oz.
 Tullamore Dew Irish Whiskey .5 oz Feeney’s Irish Crème

 Put all ingredients in a cocktail shaker with ice.
 Shake and strain over fresh ice into a rocks glass.
 Top with whipped cream and a fresh mint leaf for garnish.

-With so many options to choose from for drinkers of all types, get creative this St. Patrick’s Day and don’t just add green food colouring to a lager beer.
+With so many options to choose from for drinkers of all types, get creative this St. Patrick’s Day, support a local brewery or brewpub, and don’t just add green food colouring to a lager beer.
 Sláinte!